 In these cases, a greater mastery of relevant legal code and processes is exactly the specialized knowledge you need to perform your job with greater independence and finesse.
-Pursuing a master’s degree in legal studies can bridge this knowledge gap and help reorient your role with a more specialized legal focus.
+Pursuing a master of Legal Studies can help bridge this knowledge gap and reorient your role toward a more specialized legal focus.
+But is a Master of Legal Studies worth it for your specific career path?
+Let’s explore the benefits, costs, career opportunities, and educational requirements to help you make an informed decision.

-What is a Master’s of Legal Studies?
-The MLS is a graduate course of legal study for non-lawyers who want to achieve a practical, working knowledge of the law.
+The MLS is a graduate-level course of legal study for non-lawyers seeking a practical working knowledge of the law.
 Also known as a Master of Science in Law (MSL), Master of Studies in Law, or Master in the Study of Law, an MLS lets you concentrate in virtually any area of law, making it the degree of choice for mid-career professionals serious about developing knowledge deeply relevant to their field.

-This begs the question—is a Master of Legal Studies a law degree?
-The MLS is unique from the JD, which is the degree that aspiring attorneys must obtain to be able to practice the law and give legal advice to clients.
-The MLS is also not a precursor to practicing the law, but instead a primer in U.S. law and an in-depth examination of the ways law and industry intersect.
+This begs the question: Is a Master of Legal Studies a law degree?
+The MLS is unique from the JD, the degree that aspiring attorneys must obtain to practice law and give legal advice to clients.
+The MLS is also not a precursor to practicing law, but rather a primer in US law and an in-depth examination of how law and industry intersect.

-The MLS allows students to become familiar with contemporary legal issues in the U.S. and abroad and get a deeper understanding of the practical implications of the law and the legal process in their respective industry or profession.
-Professionals with this deeper knowledge of the legal system can enhance their credibility with colleagues, clients, employers, and partners; navigate the nation’s heavily regulated professional environment; and propel their careers in a positive—and sometimes completely new—direction.
+The MLS allows students to become familiar with contemporary legal issues in the US and abroad and to gain a deeper understanding of the practical implications of the law and the legal process in their respective industry or profession.
+Professionals with this more profound knowledge of the legal system can enhance their credibility with colleagues, clients, employers, and partners.
+They can navigate the nation’s heavily regulated professional environment and propel their careers in a positive direction.
 The MLS makes you highly marketable within your industry, as it establishes your expertise in your field beyond that of most of your peers, and it also increases your earning potential—a Master’s in Legal Studies salary is typically higher than that of a professional with a bachelor’s degree.

 What Can You Do with a Master’s in Legal Studies?